Improve Developer Experience: Increase Dev Productivity with Internal Developer Platforms

 , ormake lint

 .
-Teams might diverge on preferred tooling over time; if so, simply record clearly in the project’s readme (and thus in your service catalog) exactly what’s needed. - Documentation built-in from the start: Each service template includes clear instructions in a README outlining step-by-step processes for setup, running tests, and other common developer tasks.
+Teams might diverge on preferred tooling over time; if so, simply record clearly in the project’s readme (and thus in your service catalog) exactly what’s needed. - Built-in documentation: Each service template includes clear instructions in a README outlining step-by-step processes for setup, running tests, and other everyday developer tasks.

 With these pieces fully integrated into your catalog and templates, you significantly reduce friction and speed up development cycles, moving you meaningfully closer to improving your core developer-experience metrics.